Mattlk13/docs.review.ninja/githubIntegrations/description.md

 ###Tagline
 Merge with confidence.

+###Short description
+ReviewNinja is a code review tool for GitHub that lets you merge pull requests with confidence.

 ###Description
 ReviewNinja is a light-weight code-review tool which fits neatly into the GitHub pull request workflow.
 It presents all the project information needed to commit a pull request and merge code confidently.